-In 1897, the same year as the Forest Reserve Organic Act and the first College forestry degree programs in the United States began, Berea College initiated a forestry effort.
-It was initiated by Professor Silas C. Mason in the September, 1897.
+In 1897, Berea College initiated a forestry effort.
+This was the same year as the Forest Reserve Organic Act and the first College forestry degree programs in the United States began.
+The effort was initiated by Professor Silas C. Mason in the September, 1897.
 The goals were general forestry education offerings for the students and a source of wood and income for the College.
-Mason’s first step was to take horseback rides through the hills just east of Berea in order to locate suitable tracts of land to acquire.
+Mason’s first step was to take horseback rides through the hills just east of Berea to locate suitable tracts of land to acquire.
 Berea College did not and does not offer a forestry degree program.
-The forestry, natural resources and biology classes offered through the Agriculture and Natural Resources and Biology Departments have resulted in many Berea students going on to advanced degrees and careers in Forestry, Wildlife Mgt. and other natural resource related areas.
+Many Berea students have pursued advanced degrees and careers in:

 The Pioneer: Professor Mason

 Silas C. Mason (right) was a pioneer in American Forestry.
-Mason, Professor of Horticulture and Forestry at Berea, had an advanced degree in Horticulture (Kansas Agriculture College, now Kansas State) but lacked today’s equivalent of a Forestry degree.
-He had traveled to Europe to study and observe forestry in France, Switzerland, Germany and Prussia.
+Mason was also a professor of Horticulture and Forestry at Berea.
+He had an advanced degree in Horticulture from Kansas Agriculture College, now Kansas State.
+Yet, he lacked today’s equivalent of a Forestry degree.
+He traveled to Europe to study forestry in France, Switzerland, Germany and Prussia.
 In 1895, he was offered the position of Assistant Chief of the USDA Division of Forestry (now Forest Service) by Dr. Bernhard Fernow.
 He published early research on Old Field Forest Growth in 1899 (Central States Forest Experiment Station Archives).
 While many of the pioneers in American forestry tried to apply European forestry models to North America, Mason realized, “..how different American forest problems are from those of the Old World and how great is our need of the study of the different tree species under conditions most likely to be those of the future.”

 Forest Land Acquisition